jupyter/nbconvert/docs/source/execute_api.rst

         with open(notebook_filename_out, mode='w', encoding='utf-8') as f:
             nbformat.write(nb, f)

-This will save the executed notebook regardless of execution errors.
+This approach will save the executed notebook regardless of execution errors.
 In case of errors, however, an additional message is printed and the `CellExecutionError` is raised.
 The message directs the user to the saved notebook for further inspection.